 Improve your skincare routine

-If you really want to improve your skin’s condition you will have to spend a little bit more time on your skin care.
+If you really want to improve your skin’s condition you will have to spend a little bit more time on your skincare routine.

 Exfoliate your skin at least once a week to remove dead skin cells and flaky skin.

-After cleansing your face, make sure you use a hydrating toner/mist followed by a good facial oil rich in vitamin E. You could also use a hydrating moisturiser, as an additional treatment (just before you apply the oil).
+After cleansing your face, make sure you use a hydrating toner or a mist followed by a good facial oil rich in vitamin E. You could also use a hydrating moisturiser, as an additional treatment (just before you apply the oil).